Your retirement dictionary

 The JSE is the biggest stock exchange in South Africa.
 A stock exchange is a marketplace where companies can sell shares to the public and where members of the public can buy and sell shares from each other.

-Living annuity (or personal pension plan/ market-linked annuity)
+living annuity (or market-linked annuity)

-Living expenses
+living expenses

-Lump sum
+lump sum

-Offshore investments (or global investments)
+offshore investments (or global investments)

 These refer to investments made in countries other than the one you live in.
 They let you invest in different currencies, offer access to different investment opportunities, and can protect your portfolio from local investment risks.

-Personalised benefits
+personalised benefits

 Benefits that are tailored to meet your specific needs or preferences.